Viyaan/StormKafkaStreamingMongodb/README.md

 storm.kafka.KafkaSpout - > Storm API to recieve messages from Kafka and emits to WordSpitBolt

-HdfsBolt -->  Writes the stream into HDFS
+MongoInsertBolt -->  Writes the stream into Mongo